tstohn/ESGI.documentation/_docs/application.md

 ---
 ```

-For each modality, we need to define the barcode structure, with it's possible barcode patterns for each location.
-Both modalities use a ten-pattern barcode desing, where the first pattern encoses the feature identity.
+For each modality, we need to define the barcode structure, with it's possible barcode patterns for each position.
+Both modalities use a ten-pattern barcode design, where the first pattern encodes the feature identity.
 In the protein modality, this feature identifying sequence is DNA, whereas in the RNA modality is it RNA.
-The remaining nine barcode patterns are DNA sequences in both modalities.
+The remaining nine barcode patterns are DNA sequences in both modalities, where the BC barcode patterns encode for the single-cell identity with either constant or random base sequences separating them.

+In both modalities, the forward read includes the feature encoding barcode, while the reverse read extends up to this barcode.
+In the protein modality, a polyA tail follows the feature-encoding barcode, causing overlap between the forward and reverse read.
+In contrast, in the RNA modality the forward read terminates at the end of the RNA sequence, and there is no overlap with the reverse read.

+Below are the barcode structures for the protein and RNA modalities, shown as ten bracket-enclosed sequence substrings.
+Each of the brackets corresponds to a specific position in the barcode and contains a comma-separates list of possible barcode sequences for that position.
 ```
 ---
 # Barcode structure for protein modality: